Walk into certain rooms and watch the mind change its behaviour, like a bratty little kid with their maths teacher.

 Libraries have this effect on people.
 So do quiet studies.
 Old reading rooms.
 A desk placed carefully beside a window.
 Spaces that appear ordinary until you sit down and realise that the mind has entered a different rhythm.

-Throughout history people who cared seriously about thinking understood this instinctively.
+Throughout history people who cared seriously about thinking have acknowledged this as a fact.
 Monasteries built entire architectural traditions around silence and reflection.
 Scholars arranged private studies with shelves that surrounded the desk like walls of patient conversation.

 Thinking requires space.

-You can still feel the contrast the moment you enter a true reading room.
-It is almost a form of collective courtesy.
+You feel the contrast the moment you enter a reading room.
+A form of collective courtesy.
 No one announces that thinking is happening here, but the room simply encourages it.
 The atmosphere becomes part of the process.

 This is why reading late at night often feels different from reading during the day.
 An idea that would have vanished during the afternoon now finds enough silence to take shape.